usnews/brightspot-cms/editorial-guide.md

 **Search**

 The search tool can be accessed from any screen in Brightspot.
 Place your cursor in the search field to get started.
 Start typing to see the results change.
 As a default, all content types are shown in the results set, however with customizable options to filter with, using the filters on the left, you can specify exactly what you are looking for.
 You can also sort the results order on certain fields, or only display items with missing content.
+From within search you can also create new content, start a work stream, or launch advanced searches.

 ![](http://docs.brightspot.s3.amazonaws.com/dashboard_search_2.1.png)